 How Accurate is the Zillow Zestimate?

-For the past few years, I’ve been analyzing the accuracy of the Zillow Zestimate in the Bozeman market.
-If you haven’t heard of Zillow, it’s one of the many websites that utilize an MLS feed with homes for sale.
-It also offers a “Zestimate,” which is its computerized model that generates a home value for individual homes.
+For the past few years, one of my more popular studies has been analyzing the accuracy of the Zillow Zestimate in the Bozeman market.
+For those unfamiliar, Zillow is a Real Estate website showcasing homes for sale.
+They also offer a “Zestimate,” which is their computerized model that generates a home value for individual homes.

+The Zestimate has often attracted attention from critics who pointed out its inaccuracies.
+Zillow has never stated the Zestimate is perfect, but that it is a starting point for determining value.
+Their website states, “Zillow’s accuracy has a median error rate of 5%.
+This means half of the home values in the area are closer than the error percentage.”
 So how does the Zestimate fair locally here in Bozeman?
-To find out, I looked up the actual sold price of all homes sold in Bozeman city limits during the first 4 months of 2020 and compared each sale against the Zestimate for that particular home.
+To find out, I looked up the actual sold price of all homes sold in Bozeman city limits during the first 4 months of 2019 and compared each sale against the Zestimate for that particular home.

-During these 4 months, January 1st through May 1st, 2020, 141 single-family homes sold inside Bozeman city limits.
-Of those homes sold, Zillow either could not find the address or could not produce a Zestimate for 18 homes.
+During these 4 months, January 1st through May 1st, 2019, 149 single family homes sold inside Bozeman city limits.
+Of those homes sold, Zillow either could not find the address or could not produce a Zestimate for 11 homes.